Mahatma Education Society: The Dr. K. M. V. Pillai Campus, New Panvel, Sector 16

 The campus also offers post-graduate programs in engineering, architecture, arts, science and business, at both the Masters' and Doctoral levels.

-The Dr. Pillai Global Academy, Borivali-Gorai Campus
+The Dr. Pillai Global Academy, Gorai Campus

 In 2005, the Mahatma Education Society set up a global academy (based on the IGCSE University of Cambridge programme and the International Baccalaureate programme) in Borivali-Gorai, which was then a semi-developed suburb.
 The school delivered world-class amenities and advanced teaching methodologies at locally affordable prices.
 Many of the ideas implemented came out of Dr. Pillai's extensive travels to countries like the U.S., Canada, Germany, Switzerland, Australia, and Singapore.
 The Dr. Pillai Global Academy is today the preferred standard in Borivli-Gorai, which has seen rapid development.

-The Dr. Pillai Global Academy, New Panvel, Sector 7
+The Dr Pillai Global Academy, New Panvel, Sector 7

 In 2006, the Dr. Pillai Global Academy, New Panvel, was set up to deliver holistic education in line with emerging global trends.
 The academy offers two international curricula: IGCSE, from the University of Cambridge, UK, and the International Baccalaureate of Geneva, Switzerland.